-Drama Terminology 10
+Drama Terminology 11

 This list of terms begins to build the dramatic terms vocabulary you will need for successful completion of English courses.
 Each year in English, you will learn a few more terms than the ones listed here in order to build both your knowledge and vocabulary.
+The English 11 terms also begin preparation for the English 12 provincial exam.

-Please note: Terms that have been added since English 9 are marked with NT (New Term).
-Government exam terms are marked with an asterisk (\).
+Please note: Terms that have been added since English 10 are marked with NT (New Term).